popeindustries/buddy/README.md

 #### Manage *HTML* dependencies?

-Although *HTML* dependencies are numerous and varid, **buddy** only manages a specific subset of dependencies that are flagged for inlining.
+Although *HTML* dependencies are numerous and varied, **buddy** only manages a specific subset of dependencies that are flagged for inlining.
 Specifying an `inline` attribute on certain tags results in the file contents being copied into the *HTML*:

 ```json
 {